thereferences/practice/docs/source/development/cloud/architectures.md

 <br>

-# Cloud Platform Solutions Architectures
+# Amazon Web Services & Solution Architectures

 <br>

 Hover over an illustration's symbols for more details; some have links to further details.
 Images only have captions.
-With time, more details will be added.
+Over time, more Amazon Web Services (AWS) details will be added.

 <br>